 Madeira flourished as a tourist destination in the 19th and 20th centuries.
 Since then, it has become known as a refuge of natural beauty in the middle of the Atlantic.
-The blue sea, the green vegetation and colourful flowers come together in a group of islands of which two-thirds is a protected area.
-In the hotels of Madeira holidaymakers will find peace and tranquility and will love the stunning climate offered by this destination.
+The blue sea, green vegetation and colourful flowers come together in a group of islands of which two-thirds is a protected area.
+Holidaymakers will find peace and tranquillity in the hotels in Madeira, and they will fall in love with the stunning climate offered by this destination.

-One of the main attractions of Madeira, both the island and the archipelago, is its lush natural landscape that combines characteristics of tropical climates and the Mediterranean, with the vegetation forming a spectacular mosaic.
+One of the main attractions of Madeira, both the island and the archipelago, is its lush natural landscape that combines characteristics of tropical climates and the Mediterranean, creating a spectacular mosaic of vegetation.

-One of the most emblematic places amidst this lush vegetation is the fascinating Laurisilva forest, recognised in 1999 as a UNESCO World Natural Heritage Site.
-Laurisilva forest is considered a great natural treasure and almost all the area it covers is part of the Madeira Nature Reserve.
+One of the most emblematic places amidst this lush vegetation is the fascinating Laurisilva of Madeira, recognised as a UNESCO World Natural Heritage Site in 1999.
+This laurel forest is considered a great natural treasure and almost the entire area it covers is included in the Madeira Natural Park.

-One of the best ways of discovering this ecological paradise is by walking along the paths and «levadas» that traverse the heart of this forest, and enjoying direct contact with the native flora and fauna.
+One of the best ways to discover this ecological paradise is by walking along the paths and «levadas» that traverse the heart of this forest, and enjoy direct contact with the native flora and fauna.

-The Allegro Madeira hotel offers you the perfect chance to discover Funchal, the capital of the archipelago and the ideal destination for a holiday offering a pleasant climate and plenty of places to visit: the Sé, La Colegiata church, Largo de Município (Town Market) or the Los Labradores market, among others.
+The hotel Allegro Madeira offers the perfect opportunity to discover Funchal, the capital of the archipelago and the ideal holiday destination offering a pleasant climate and plenty of places to visit, including Sé, the Jesuit church (Igreja do Colégio), the main square (Praça do Município) and the farmers' market (Mercado dos Lavradores), among others.

-To continue your journey, you can choose from sights such as Cabo Girão, the world's second highest cliff; Curral das Freiras, with one of the most beautiful landscapes on the island; Paul da Serra, Madeira's largest plateau ; the Encumeada pass, with the spectacular vegetation of the Laurissilva forest; or Ponta de São Lourenço, the most easterly point of the island.
+To continue the tour, visitors can choose from places of interest such as Cabo Girão, the second highest cliff in the world; Curral das Freiras, with one of the most impressive landscapes on the island; Paul da Serra, the largest plateau in Madeira; the Encumeada pass, an obligatory stop to observe the spectacular vegetation of the Laurisilva forest; and Ponta de São Lourenço, the most easterly point on the island.

-In addition, what really makes the island of Madeira distinctive are its volcanic beaches.
-The beaches of Madeira are black because the sand is of volcanic, precisely what makes them so special.
-Playa de Porto Santo, Ribeira Brava, Praia Formosa or Praia da Fajã dos Padres are among the best black sand beaches of the whole Atlantic
+But if Madeira has one thing that makes it stand out, it is the volcanic beaches.
+Madeira's beaches are black because the sand is of volcanic origin and this is precisely what makes them so special.
+Porto Santo, Ribeira Brava, Formosa and Fajã dos Padres are among the best black sand beaches of the whole Atlantic.